Welcome to the team!

-Office hours can be scheduled flexibly scheduIed you set an office hour the day before the homework is due, around 4pm, chances are that you will have a very busy time.
+Please discuss office hours with the faculty member for the course you're working.
+Office hours can usually be scheduled flexibly but be aware that if you set an office hour the day before the homework is due, around 4pm, chances are that you will have a lot of students attend.

 Another opinion: Setting office hours right before due date is convenient for those who procrastinate.
 However, it also encourages procrastination.
 There are a couple good reasons for having office hours a little in advance of due dates:

 - It recognizes the fact that assignments aren't always flawless.
 If people need to start looking at the homework well in advance of the due date in order to see what questions they might have for office hours, this provides time for the CAs to correct or disambiguate the assignment, and reduces everyone's stress level.